-There are currently 13141 registered players (3163 active and 3142 recently inactive players) in the AREA database.
+There are currently 15018 registered players (unknown active and unknown recently inactive players) in the AREA database.
 (Note that as of 2012-03-31 players are considered inactive after 4 years instead of 2 years and are dropped from a game's listing after 12 years instead of 10 years.)
-We have ratings for 307 games with active players and 358 games with only recently inactive players.
+We have ratings for unknown games with active players and unknown games with only recently inactive players.

 We have some information for GMs on reporting tournament results to AREA.

 These pages are based on information provided to me by Glenn Petroski <AREA1@ATT.net>, Bob Hamel, Ed Menzel, Ron Jacobsen, Tom Gregorio, Henry Richardson, Thomas Arndt, John Sharp and Bill Thomson.
 These guys do all of the hard work.

 Note that AHIKS numbers are supposed to be the same as AREA numbers.